fedora-infra/mirrormanager2/doc/structure.rst

 update it.

 * **mm2_update-master-directory-list** (UMDL)
+In short, this script calculates and stores what content the mirrors *should* have, by inspecting the master mirror.

-This script browse the local copy of the mirror content and updates the database for each file and folder found in it.
+It browses the local copy of the mirror content and updates the database for each file and folder found in it.
 This information is crucial as it is what will be used by the crawler to determine if a mirror is up to date or not.
 In addition, if mirrormanager presents some invalid version number of architecture this script will likely be the culprit.

 * **mm2_crawler**
+In short, this script calculates and stores what the mirrors *do* have (and compares that to what they should have).

-This script is the crawler, going through all the mirrors listed in the database (that are a/ active and b/ public) and crawls through their content to determine using the information in the database (filled in by the UMDL script) if the mirror is up to date or not (and mark it as such).
+The crawler goes through all the mirrors listed in the database (that are a/ active and b/ public) and crawls through their content to determine using the information in the database (filled in by the UMDL script) if the mirror is up to date or not (and mark it as such).

 * **refresh_mirrorlist_cache**
 This script generates a pickle file (with only basic python object) containing